 Meanwhile, Somax is designated as the king’s herald, with the name Idaeus.
-He secretly notes his unhappiness with this appointment, since he is ‘Somax, not Idaeus.’
+He secretly notes his unhappiness with this name appointment, since he is ‘Somax, not Idaeus'.
 The name ‘Somax’ is associated with many significant events in his life including his marriage and family, yet the new unfamiliar name strips him of this identity.
 Somax’s confidence and pride in his identity is starkly contrasted with Priam’s pursuit for an identity transformation.

 Revenge, Guilt and Peace

-Revenge is a vicious cycle that is never-ending until both parties reach a negotiation or peace.
+Revenge is portrayed as a never-ending vicious cycle until both parties reach a negotiation or peace.
 After Patroclus’ death, Achilles hunts down Hector in order to avenge his best friend’s early death.
 Although he is successful in murdering Hector, Achilles does not follow the custom of leaving the body for the grieving family to bury.
 Instead, Achilles feels the need to mutilate the body day after day without any sense of remorse or regret.
 His additional need to inflict harm on Hector’s body indicates that revenge will not bring closure.
 His sense of loss is shown as he reflects feeling empty inside, to the point where he no longer feels like himself, but someone else altogether.

-Chance and fate
+Chance and Fate

-The role of the gods is heavily weaved into the events that unfold in Ransom.
+The role of the gods is heavily woven into the events that unfold in Ransom.
 Priam only begins his transition and journey after envisioning the goddess Iris, who suggests that he take a ‘chance’ and try to save Hector from Achilles’ camp.
 During his journey, a jovial young man who joins the travellers is revealed as Hermes, a god who has come to safely guide the elderly men to Achilles.
 The power of the gods in controlling human fate is illustrated during the scene where Hermes saves the travellers from being swept away by a stream.

 Man’s presence on earth is shown to have little significance in comparison to the power of nature.
 While the events in Ransom teach the characters many valuable lessons, ultimately these meaningful moments in the humans’ lives disappear as one reaches their fate – death.
 Time moves on beyond our lives as we are forgotten over decades and centuries while nature prevails.
 Priam’s desire to be remembered by others highlights how little significance a life possesses unless one behaves extraordinarily.
-Malouf demonstrates that in the end, life just is – we are granted by nature to have a brief existence yet in the end, nature and time will moves forward without us.
+Malouf demonstrates that in the end, life just is – we are granted by nature to have a brief existence, yet in the end, nature and time will move forward without us.

-Priam as a child
+Priam as a Child

 The cakes Somax brings along during the journey highlight Priam’s lack of knowledge of even the simplest things.
-For Somax, the little griddlecakes are a regular and delectable snack, yet Priam 'ha[s] never seen them before.’
+For Somax, the little griddlecakes are a regular and delectable snack, yet Priam 'ha[s] never seen them before'.
 Priam’s unfamiliarity with the cakes represents his isolation from the ‘real world’ since he has been deprived from things that even commoners view as ordinary.

-Although Priam initially believes he understands the distress of losing a son, Somax’s experience with losing his son is driven with emotions that Priam had never previously experienced.
+Although Priam initially believes he understands the distress of losing a son, Somax’s experience of losing his son is driven with emotions that Priam had never previously experienced.
 When sharing the story of his son’s death, Somax sniffles, an ‘odd habit’ according to Priam.
-The use of ‘odd habit’ to describe Somax’s sadness demonstrates how Priam has never truly felt the loss of his sons, but only the loss of a royal relationship between king and prince.
+The use of ‘odd habit’ to describe Somax’s sadness demonstrates how Priam has never truly felt the loss of his son, but only the loss of a royal relationship between king and prince.